Building Code Violations

 Frequently Asked Questions

 Read the notice carefully, note your hearing date, and start documenting the current condition of your property.
-Do not ignore it — fines can accumulate daily.
+Do not ignore it.
+Fines can accumulate daily.
 Contact an attorney who handles Chicago Municipal Code cases before your hearing to understand your options.

 Fines vary depending on the violation but can range from $500 to $1,000 per day until the issue is resolved.
 Daily fines accumulate quickly, which is why addressing violations early is critical to minimizing your total financial exposure.